bodkan/slendr/README.md

   move(trajectory = list(c(15, 50)), start = 5000, end = 3000, snapshots = 10)
 ```

-We can use the function `plot_map` again, but we get a warning informing us that plotting complex model dynamics over time on a single map is not a good idea.
-Below, we show a better way to do this using a built-in interactive R shiny app.
+We can use the function `plot_map` again to get a "compressed" overview of all spatio-temporal range dynamics encoded by the model so far (prior to the simulation itself).

 ```r